Basic Data Management in the de.NBI Cloud

 3. Set public access for sharing data:

-Caution: This will expose your data in the folder to the open internet.
+Caution: This will expose your data in the folder to the public internet.
+You can reverse this by changing the anonymous access policy.

 mc anonymous --recursive set download ibworkshop/YOUR_CONTAINER_NAME/public/

 This section covers examples of advanced data transfer techniques for moving data efficiently between cloud instances, object storage containers, and hybrid environments.
 These methods are particularly useful for large-scale data processing workflows and collaborative research projects.
-However these examples do not work out of the box.
-You will need to modify sufficiently.
+However, these examples do not work out of the box.
+You will need to modify them for your specific use case.

-Use Case: You’re collaborating with researchers at different de.NBI sites (Bielefeld, Heidelberg, Geissen, Berlin, etc.) and need to share large metagenomic datasets.
+Use Case: You’re collaborating with researchers at different de.NBI sites (Bielefeld, Heidelberg, Gießen, Berlin, etc.) and need to share large metagenomic datasets.
 Cross-region replication ensures data availability and reduces transfer times.

 Advantages: